samira-sites/samira-sites/README.md

 ### 🤝 Currently

-I'm taking on new freelance projects — custom landing pages, booking system integration, AI chatbot setup, and SEO-ready builds.
+I'm taking on new freelance projects — custom landing pages, booking system and AI chatbot integration, and SEO-ready builds.
 If your business needs a website that actually works for you, I'd love to help.

 📩 [hello@samiraomar.com](mailto:hello@samiraomar.com)